maany-xyz/maany-mpc-core/packages/coordinator-rn/README.md

 - Run `./scripts/build_ios_core.sh` in this repo before running `pod install` in your React Native app so the prebuilt XCFrameworks (Maany MPC core, cb-mpc, and OpenSSL) are staged under `bindings/rn/ios/dist`.
+- Using the binding requires CocoaPods 1.12+; the `@maany/mpc-rn` podspec now links the static archives, embeds OpenSSL, and installs the necessary build phase automatically, so consumer apps only need to run `pod install`.
 - TypeScript builds target ES2020 and CommonJS for compatibility with Metro.
 - The package ships ambient type shims for `react-native` so standalone builds work without pulling the full RN type definitions.